Now for Something Completely Different for Date Night

 Hear the sounds of “Silence” during the two remaining experimental music shows “under the oaks” at Descanso Gardens September 21 and 28.
 Sounds like a pretty groovy program.
 “Created by artistic directors Christopher Rountree (Wild Up) and Anna Bulbrook (Girlschool) in partnership with Descanso Gardens, SILENCE presents music and performance unconstrained by genre at specific sites within Descanso’s “living collection” of horticulture.”
 Not sure if you can bring in wine or not, but a blanket and an open mind are in order.

 On the other side of town, Frank Lloyd Wright’s Hollyhock House at Barnsdall Art Park has recently opened the living and dining rooms for its house tours.
 If you’ve never been, you should really go.
 After being painstakingly restored, the house stands in all its resplendent glory, and you’ll learn details of FLW’s inspiration, process, the house and its former owner.
-The views are spectacular (you can even see another FLW creation in the distant Hollywood Hills) and there’s plenty of surrounding green space to enjoy a picnic-for-two.
+The views are spectacular (you can even see another FLW creations in the distant Hollywood Hills) and there’s plenty of surrounding green space to enjoy a picnic-for-two.
 And since you’re being all cultural and stuff, pop into the Los Angeles Municipal Gallery to see their group show Ofal, which is part of the city-wide program CURRENT:LA FOOD public art triennial on view from October 5-November 3, curated in part by ICA LA.